Goestoso/Java/README.md

 # Algorithms and Logic
-Studies about algorithms and programming logic
+Studies about algorithms and programming logic.